PDXPythonPirates/pythonpirates.org/content/post/how-to-set-up-virtual-env.md

   * The `venv` directory contains information specific to your computer and shouldn't be checked into Git.
 This is the main reason for the explicit step to add a `.gitignore` file... and it's a good practice :sunglasses:
   * GitHub offers an option to "Add `.gitignore`" when you create a new project.
     Select "Python" in the list for a shortcut on _step 5._
+  * [Pypi.org](https://pypi.org) is where `pip` finds the packages it downloads.
+The PyPi website offers search options for when you don't know exactly which package to use.

 # Troubleshooting